By Keith Martin, Co-Executive Director, CAFII

 While the pandemic has, and will continue to change the way that Canadians conduct their financial transactions, it’s good to see that consumers are adapting well to the new reality, and that our industry’s customer satisfaction levels have been up to the challenge.
 It’s also satisfying to see the value that Canadians place on the availability of in-person service, and their confidence in the people who provide it.

-The Pollara Strategic Insights study about the impact of COVID-19 on Canadians’ preferences for conducting their financial transactions can be found on this website under the research icon.
+The Pollara Strategic Insights study about the impact of COVID-19 on Canadians’ preferences for conducting their financial transactions can be found in the research section on this website.